 So it’s 2020 right now, if you haven’t been aware, and the fiscal year for 2022 will start in July.
 This is the time we’re starting to look at planning for that budget year.
 What should our communities and our clients be doing to consider the economic uncertainty that’s been happening over the last six months, probably continues to happen?
 What is our advice?

 Dave Sturm (19:35)

 Your guess is as good as mine, Lindsay.
-It’s exactly like you said, its economic uncertainty and what I’ve seen happening with some of our clients is they haven’t been planning anything for next year.
+It’s exactly like you said, it’s economic uncertainty, and what I’ve seen happening with some of our clients is they haven’t been planning anything for next year.
 They’ve been sitting tight, waiting to see.
-We don’t like to see that, but the results that have been coming out so far doesn’t seem like it’s been hurting that bad over here in Western Iowa.
-They’re actually starting to move forward a little bit with more projects and we just need to keep helping them move forward.
+We don’t like to see that, but the results that have been coming out so far don’t seem like it’s been hurting that bad over here in Western Iowa.
+They’re starting to move forward a little bit with more projects, and we just need to keep helping them move forward.

 Eric Cannon (20:02)

 Yeah.
 I think the funding is a concern.
 A lot of the city revenues are tied to taxes and stuff like that.
 Are they going to see the growth?
 Are they going to see the additional infrastructure?
 Are they going to see the commitments by the development community to keep their communities growing?

 What we’ve seen here is that it has stayed pretty strong.
 That revenue stream is still going to be there for the cities.
 A lot of communities around here use Tax Increment Funding (TIF), so they need to see that growth to be able to make sure that those funding mechanisms are in place.
 That’s probably the biggest wild card here, is the economy going to keep pushing forward?
 Everything we’ve seen has been positive that development is still strong and that growth is still there.

 For my couple of communities that I’ve talked to about local option sales tax, both clients have not seen a drop-off at all like they were expecting.
 So that was really good news.